Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Not going to lie, I enjoyed my trip there so much that I’d consider going back…in the winter.
 Yep, that’s how great those Manitobans were at selling me on their beautiful province and capital city.

-12 Awesome Outdoors Activities in Winnipeg
+12 Awesome Outdoor Activities in Winnipeg

 Stroll the Riverside Trails